 What we do

-- We stabilise the dunes, planting dunes to stop the sand blowing onto the road and into people’s houses.
+- We stabilise the dunes, planting dunes to stop the sand from blowing onto the road and into people’s houses.

 - We grow special native plants in the sand that can survive the strong, salty wind and dry, sandy soil.
 Native plants protect the sand dunes and provide food and shelter for our native birds and animals.